Self-regulation

 The re-emergence of heavy shepherds

 What would you think if you received a letter from your church leaders that read like this?
-‘Are church members …
+‘Are church …

 Comment